torbenpedersen/LiveSDK.Android/README.md

 To update to future versions of the LiveSDK, compile latest from github and include in this project under Jars.

-LiveSDK.Android.Sample is sample Xamarin.Android application for illustrating the usage.
+LiveSDK.Android.Sample is a sample Xamarin.Android application for illustrating usage.
 Example;

 		private void Login ()
 		{